-Mizoram MBSE HSSLC result: Class 12th results expected today at mbse.edu.in
+Mizoram MBSE HSSLC result: Class 12th results declared; get direct link here

 - Visit the Mizoram MBSE official website - mbse.edu.in.

+- Click on the link for Indiaresults.com website to check the result on the page.

-- Click on the link to check the result.
+- Click on the link to check the HSSLC result.

-- Enter your roll number and registration number details to view your HSSLC scores
+- Enter your roll number and registration number details to view your HSSLC scores.